V-Squared/v2-Tabs/README.md

 - **Angular Directive:** Reusable and easy to use
 - **Angular Tabs:** Same functions as and our code is based on → [UI Bootstrap►Tabs](https://angular-ui.github.io/bootstrap/#/tabs)
 - **Added Angular Tabs Features:**
    - **Deep Link:** Each tab with the tab bar has a unique ID which can be used via hashtag in the URL to scroll to tab bar and select that tab.
+Deep linking is supported for both: *On Page Load* and *On Location Change*.
    - **More than one tab bar per page:** Several tab bars can be independantly addressed on the same page
    - **Compatible with ng-repeat:** The tabs are constructed by reading their data from one JSON file via ng-repeat.
 - **No AJAX:** This makes navigation between tabs fast